 An experienced practitioner and adjunct lecturer at colleges and universities, Charles Barrett is a school psychologist with the heart of a teacher.
-Informed by rich clinical experiences serving public schools with significant numbers of culturally and linguistically diverse (CLD) students and families, he offers a variety of professional learning opportunities and workshops to improve the manner in which school-based practitioners serve all children and families.
+Informed by rich clinical experiences serving public schools with significant numbers of racially and ethnically minoritized students and families, he offers a variety of professional learning opportunities and workshops to improve the manner in which school-based practitioners serve all children and families.
 Particularly skilled at meeting individuals where they are and helping them to move forward, his presentations are informative, engaging, and filled with practical strategies to assist individuals and systems improve outcomes for children.
 Available to facilitate professional learning sessions and workshops on a variety of topics for PK-12 educators, undergraduate and graduate students, and state and national conferences, the descriptions below are a sample of his areas of research and practice.
-To discuss additional presentation themes and topics to meet your organization's needs, and for more information about availability and scheduling, contact us.
+To discuss additional presentation themes and topics to meet your organization's needs, and for more information about availability and scheduling, please click here.
 I am looking forward to hearing from you and supporting the continued development of your staff, colleagues, and students.

-The United States continues to become an increasingly diverse and less homogenous society.
-As a consequence of these demographic trends, the students, families, schools, and communities that school psychologists serve are becoming more heterogenous, which presents extraordinary learning opportunities for developing more informed and effective clinical practices.
-Although uncomfortable and unsettling for some, it is imperative that school psychologists develop an appreciation for their students' and families' unique histories through the lens of race.
+The United States continues to become an increasingly less homogenous society.
+As a consequence of these demographic trends, the students, families, schools, and communities that school psychologists and other educators serve are becoming more heterogenous, which presents extraordinary learning opportunities for developing more informed and effective clinical practices.
+Although uncomfortable and unsettling for some, it is imperative that educators develop an appreciation for their students' and families' unique histories through the lens of race.
 In fact, the recent addition of social justice as one of the National Association of School Psychologists' (NASP) strategic goals underscores the importance of school psychologists infusing principles of equity into all aspects of service delivery.
-Further, and consistent with Bronfenbrenner's ecological perspective (Bronfenbrenner, 1969), school psychologists must recognize the injustices that diverse groups have been subjected to, and in some ways continue to experience, within various settings (e.g., school, community, and country).
-Implications for practice and policy to promote social justice and equitable outcomes will be discussed.
+Further, and consistent with Bronfenbrenner's ecological perspective (Bronfenbrenner, 1969), educators must recognize the injustices that racially and ethnically minoritized groups have been subjected to, and in some ways continue to experience, within various settings (e.g., school, community, and country).
+Implications for socially just practice and policy to promote equitable outcomes will be discussed.